-Targeted return of Permanent TSB Group Holdings to Investment Grade with S&P.

-- Consolidate Investment Grade status with Moody's. - Build upon positive Fitch rating, target bringing PTSBGH to Investment Grade. - The Bank's OpCo is currently rated Investment Grade (IG) by both S&P, Moody's and Fitch.
-HoldCo is rated IG with Moody's and one notch below with Fitch. - The acquisition of the Ulster Bank assets acted as a key driver to Moody's recent upgrade of the HoldCo to investment grade as it addresses many of the agencies' concerns in relation to franchise strength, diversification, profitability, and growth potential.
+- Parget return of Permanent TSB Group Holdings to Investment Grade with S&P. - Consolidate Investment Grade status with Moody's. - The Bank's OpCo is currently rated Investment Grade (IG) by S&P, Moody's and Fitch.
+HoldCo is rated IG with Moody's and one notch below with Fitch and S&P. - The acquisition of the Ulster Bank assets acted as a key driver to Moody's upgrade of the HoldCo to investment grade as it addresses many of the agencies' concerns in relation to franchise strength, diversification, profitability, and growth potential.
 The exit of both Ulster Bank and KBC from the Irish market also cements PTSB's position as the third pillar bank in the market. - Continued progress on NPL reductions, business and franchise growth, along with Capital & MREL optimisation will support further positive rating actions.
-The 2023 interim results will demonstrate the significant growth in sustainable income following the on-boarding of the Ulster Bank assets. - Over the short to medium-term, PTSB targets bringing PTSBGH to Investment Grade status with Fitch and returning the entity to Investment Grade status with S&P, with the Ulster Bank acquisition and PTSB's increasing franchise in the market as potential upgrade drivers.
+The 2023 interim results will demonstrate the significant growth in sustainable income following the on-boarding of the Ulster Bank assets. - Over the short to medium-term, PTSB targets bringing PTSBGH to Investment Grade status with Fitch and returning the entity to Investment Grade status with S&P, with the embedding of the Ulster Bank acquisition, increased profitability, and PTSB's increasing franchise in the market as potential upgrade drivers.